aws/aws-cdk/design/continuous-delivery.md

 1. Extend the bootstrap stack to include these resources.
 2. Use explicit convention-based physical names for all resources.
-3. Allow specifying a list of *trusted accounts* from which the CloudFormation service principal can deploy to this account.
+3. Allow specifying a list of *trusted accounts* that can deploy to this account.
-4. Allow specifying a list of accounts from which principals can deploy to this account from the CLI.
-5. Allow specifying the managed policy to use for the deployment role (mostly it will be the administrator managed policy).
+4. Allow specifying the managed policy to use for the deployment role (mostly it will be the administrator managed policy).
-6. Allow specifying an optional qualifier for the physical names of all resources to address bucket hijacking concerns and allow multiple bootstraps to the same environment for whatever reason.
+5. Allow specifying an optional qualifier for the physical names of all resources to address bucket hijacking concerns and allow multiple bootstraps to the same environment for whatever reason.

 **Bootstrapping at Scale**